mattbhenley/Node-Babel-Starter-Server/README.md

-# Node-Babel-Starter-Server
+# Node-Babel Starter Pack

-A Simple node.js/express server that uses Babel.
-Babel allows you to use the ES Module syntax on the back-end.
+> A Simple node.js/express server that uses babel and babel-watch.
+Babel allows you to use the ES Module syntax (import) on the backend.

-## Instructions
+## Quick Start

 ```bash
 # Install dependencies